nrd10/ProgramofStudyWebApp/README.md

 ![Form_Creation](/uploads/e41eb9390c19138ebcfea37f2930c349/Form_Creation.png)

 # Functionalities: Advisors
+Functions available to advisors are summarized below:
+1. Advisors can view all Program of Study forms for student's who are marked as their Advisees
+2. Advisors can Reject or Approve forms for their advisees
+3. Advisors can leave comments justifying why they rejected students in order to inform students why their form was rejected
-Advisor accounts have access to features allowing them to review submitted Program of Study forms.
+4. Advisors will receive email notifications of the number of submitted Program of Study forms that are awaiting their review Advisor accounts have access to features allowing them to review submitted Program of Study forms.
 Each student account, when created is assigned an Advisor.
 When a student submits a Program of Study form, their assigned Advisor will gain access to the submitted form and have the ability to Approve or Reject the form.
 Advisors are able to view, approve, and reject Program of Study forms for any of their Advisees